weyoss/redis-smq/packages/redis-smq-web-server/README.md

     basePath?: string;

     /**
-     * Optional target for proxying (/api, /docs, /assets).
+     * Optional target for proxying API.
      * If provided, the embedded REST API is not mounted and requests are forwarded to the target.
      * Example: 'http://127.0.0.1:7210'
      */